Frequently Asked Questions

 Choose a schedule that is best for you:

-- CHANGE LOCATION.
-Changing a delivery location allows you to pickup at another location.
-You can make this change within the same week as the original delivery or can move it to another available week.
+1. CHANGE LOCATION.
+Changing a delivery location allows you to pickup at another location within the same week.

-- SKIPPING A DELIVERY.
-Placing a “skip” on your delivery will result in forfeiting that box for the week.
+2. HOLD A DELIVERY.
+Placing a “HOLD” on your delivery will result in forfeiting that box for the week.
 You will not be charged for the missed box.

 Want to decide?